relaypro-open/dog/index.md

 ![dog](images/dog_family_overview_landscape-1.1-black.png)

 - dog Agents communicate with dog_trainer over RabbitMQ queues.
-- dog_trainer stores it's configuration in a RethinkDB database.
+- dog_trainer stores its configuration in a RethinkDB database.
 - dog_park communicates with dog_trainer via a RESTful API, which can be used for further integrations.